 “Not sure how to begin your paper?
 Stuck on a topic?
 Not sure where to begin?
 Listen to this short podcast about how to get yourself started quickly and easily!”
 “Getting Started” is item 19 on the list of resources.

-Prewriting (Invention) (Purdue OWL)
+Introduction to Prewriting (Purdue OWL)

 This guide introduces the writer to strategies and techniques for developing an idea for a writing assignment through a series of questions.